-My husband decided to stop drinking soda.
+My husband decided to stop drinking caffeine.
 Since then, his obstructive sleep apnea has improved.
 Is there research to support a connection between sleep apnea and caffeine?

 A couple of studies have looked at the potential connections between caffeine use and obstructive sleep apnea (OSA).

 One study showed that caffeinated soda use may be associated with more severe sleep-disordered breathing, such as OSA.
 But tea or coffee use didn't appear to be associated with more severe sleep-disordered breathing.